ShiftSpace/promises/readme.txt

   show(fnB(fnB(fnB(fnB(fnB(get('a'), 'b'), 'c'), 'd'), 'e'), 'f'))

 Notice we have no callbacks.
-When run this code will print "abcdef" to JavaScript console.
-In traditional AJAX programming there is just no way to express the above.
+When we run this code will print "abcdef" to JavaScript console.
+In traditional AJAX programming there is just no way to express the above succintly or in a composable manner.
 What you have to do looks something like the following.

   function get(rsrc, callback)
   {